Modified Version 2-16-2026

 In Pre-Socratic philosophy, MOTION and SUBSTANCE were considered the conditions of the ONE ELEMENT.
 We are met with the same idea among the Jews.
 From Spirit (the Breath, or MOTION) came forth the Word, and in the esotericism, the “fiery world” during cosmic formation.
 It is natural, from the standpoint of anthropology, since fire was important to the ancient world, that we should find a single basic idea early civilizations were to convey it.
 With people who lived close to rivers, or to whom rivers and lakes were important, we find the element of water as a symbol for the Sea or Soul of the Universe, or God as SPIRIT considered vitality, breath (motion), substance, and entity (force).

 These are the philosophies and traditions of Asia and the Mediterranean, in which all things were the progeny of the Sun, or PRIMAL FIRE, and by MOTION set its power enclosed in matter, as the Chaldean Oracles teaches us.
-This MOTION is the MIND of mind (a divine fire), and is called “the mistress of life.”
+This MOTION is the MIND of mind (a divine fire) and is called “the mistress of life.”

 THE MYSTERY AND MEANING OF THE GOD-NAME BA’AL

-The Mystery of this god-name is the combined meaning, esoterically of the SPIRITUAL SUN (Lord of the Sun) and Full-Moon.
+The Mystery of this god-name is the combined esoteric meanings of the SPIRITUAL SUN (Lord of the Sun) and Full-Moon.
 The deities names and narratives vary in detail, but are essentially built on the same primitive type, whether it was of India, Babylon, Greek or Roman, Jewish, or Egyptian.
 We see in all their infant stages, from the monotheistic to pagan religions and culture what is so-called: fire, sun, and lunar worship.

 The early Gnostics are primarily influenced by Chaldean and Syrian ideas along the borders.
 Dionysius (Adonis) was the Syro-Arabian god under various names, with the principle Urania (Ourania who is both the Sun and the Full-Moon, Sin, or Lunus-Luna), and the Father of Epigeios (Adam, earth), a hermaphrodite or duad in mythology, that contained Eua (Eve, female principle) in it.
 She, known as Daughter was represented by the Crescent-moon.